 Sleeping Giant Hike

 The giant’s body is visible from anywhere in Kapaa.
-The local legend tells of a giant who overate at a feast during a celebration in his honor, fell asleep and never woke.
+The local legend tells of a giant who overate at a feast during a celebration in his honor, fell asleep, and never woke.
 I think we can all relate.

 I highly suggest doing this hike during golden hour as the valley will light up in such a magic way!
 We ended up taking over 3 hours to do this hike because we chilled at both the plateau and the summit hanging out.
-If you have just arrived, this is one of the best hikes on Kauai to shake off the jet lag and to get a great view of your surroundings!
+If you have just arrived in Kauai, this is one of the best hikes on Kauai to shake off the jet lag and to get a great view of your surroundings!

 CLICK HERE to read the full blog post about the Sleeping Giant Hike

 HOLD UP!
 Are you sure you’re ready to start hiking and traveling?
 GET INSURED FIRST!

 If you can’t afford travel insurance, you can’t afford to travel.
 Don’t wait for an accident to happen, Get insured.
 I fractured an ankle halfway through a multi-day trek and had THOUSANDS covered by through insurance claim.

 I’ve been using World Nomads and SafetyWing for the past 6 years.
 I’ve made successful claims with both and found them professional, helpful, and reliable but most importantly.. cheap!
 I trust them both.
 World Nomads is great for travel up to two months and SafetyWing is perfect for long-term travel.

 To find out why I choose World Nomads and SafetyWing, check out my review: Best (Cheap) Travel Insurance or get a quote below.

 The Kuilau Ridge Trail is only a 2-mile, out and back trail, which is easy for all levels of hiking ability.
 It’s a perfect two-hour adventure.